littlestar642/hacktoberfest-beginners/profiles/keshavgoyal2807.md

 Sri Chaitanya School Amalapuram

 ### Interests
-Learning New Technologies and Aiming to become a Full-stack DEVELOPER
+-Learning New Technologies and Aiming to become a Full-stack DEVELOPER

 ### DEVELOPMENT
-Loving studying JAVASCRIPT from YDKJS By KYLE SIMPSON Going through JAVASCRIPT30 By WesBos
+-Loving studying JAVASCRIPT from YDKJS By KYLE SIMPSON -Going through JAVASCRIPT30 By WesBos

 ### Projects
 [Survey-form](https://github.com/keshavgoyal2807/survey-form) ->Made this survey form outline as part of freecodecamp Projects.